 In the guide

-If your business carries out any of these activities, you are required to comply with the law and protect consumers by ensuring that your goods are safe.
+You are required to comply with the law and protect consumers by ensuring that your goods are safe.

-If you cut corners on safety, you could face criminal prosecution, have to withdraw or recall products from the market and face legal action from consumers to recover damages for the harm caused.
+If you cut corners on safety, you could face criminal prosecution, have to withdraw or recall products from the market, and face legal action from consumers to recover damages for the harm caused.

 What products?